 What to look for in PC cases with handles

 Unlike the quiet PC cases, portable cases aren’t a separate category.
 You only get models with handles, and that’s pretty much it.
 But there are some features that you should look for if you need a LAN case.

 Stuff like the tool-less design to install storage drives without hassle or secure them in place after you arrive at your destination.
 Or low weight and small size so you can carry the case around easier.
 Let’s talk in detail about different features.

 Handle it with care

-Anyway, if you want a portable desktop case, get on with a handle attached.
+Anyway, if you want a portable desktop case, get one with a handle attached.
 It makes moving much easier, even if you only move it around the room.
-You can install a PC case handle yourself, but that’s a pretty complex mod and it requires lots of time and skill.
-It’s better just to get a regular PC case with handles which are, you know, prebuilt.
+You can install a PC case handle yourself, but that’s a pretty complex mod, and it requires lots of time and skill.
+It’s better just to get a regular PC case with handles that are, you know, prebuilt.

 Air cooling is the way to go

 If you’re a liquid cooling fan (pun intended), tough luck.
 You simply don’t want a liquid-cooled PC if you’re planning on moving it around frequently.
 Liquid cooling systems cost more and are much harder to maintain.
 Also, liquid cooling can be messy, and it carries lots of risks with it.

 Carrying your PC case around means lots of risks for a liquid cooling system.
 Even if it’s strapped to a car seat, one larger bump or a couple of potholes could lead to a leak.
 And believe us, you don’t want to get a leak that will spill water all over your PC during transport.